 As mentioned above, hierarchies unlock powerful capabilities across your account structure.
 One key capability is manager account shared libraries

 , which allow you to share resources across multiple accounts.
-We’re starting with the resource sharing you asked for the most, and are excited to announce the open beta for sharing UET tags and Remarketing lists across your hierarchy
+We’re starting with the resource sharing you asked for the most, and are excited to announce sharing UET tags and Remarketing lists across your hierarchy

 is now available for all Microsoft Advertising users worldwide.
 Based on your feedback, we’re offering you a differentiated experience, where resource sharing across any part of the hierarchy is one seamless experience, and you have granular control over which specific accounts you would like to share with.